Irving Fisher: Biography

 Fisher was born in Saugerties, New York.
 His father was a teacher and a Congregational minister, who raised his son to believe he must be a useful member of society.
 Despite being raised in religious family, he later on became an atheist.
 As a child, he had remarkable mathematical ability and a flair for invention.
 A week after he was admitted to Yale College his father died, at age 53.
 Irving then supported his mother, brother, and himself, mainly by tutoring.
 He graduated first in his class with a BA degree in 1888, having also been elected as a member of the Skull and Bones society.

 In 1891, Fisher received the first PhD in economics granted by Yale.
 His faculty advisors were the theoretical physicist Willard Gibbs and the sociologist William Graham Sumner.
 As a student, Fisher had shown particular talent and inclination for mathematics, but he found that economics offered greater scope for his ambition and social concerns.
 His thesis, published by Yale in 1892 as Mathematical Investigations in the Theory of Value and Prices, was a rigorous development of the theory of general equilibrium.
+He based his mathematical theory on analogies with classical mechanics, providing a concordance table between mechanics and economics and visual mechanistic models of the workings of economic markets.
 When he began writing the thesis, Fisher had not been aware that Léon Walras and his continental European disciples had already covered similar ground.
 Nonetheless, Fisher's work was a very significant contribution and was immediately recognized and praised as first-rate by such European masters as Francis Edgeworth.